Financial Literacy Workshops for Seniors – It’s Never Too Late for Improving Financial Knowledge and Skills

 - making funeral, burial and other related estate arrangements

 These workshops will also address the financial challenges of living in a COVID-19 pandemic.

-If you would be interested in the possibility of a workshop for seniors in your community, please contact us.
+If you would be interested in working with us to host a virtual workshop for seniors in your community, please contact us.